iina/iina/README.md

 **Please read [CONTRIBUTING.md](https://github.com/lhc70000/iina/blob/master/CONTRIBUTING.md) before opening an issue or a pull request.**

-**Please the author for permission before starting to work on a pull request** to ensure that no one else is working on the same feature.
+**Please ask the author before starting to work on a pull request** to ensure that no one else is working on the same feature.

 Any feedback is appreciated!
 You can